 I amlearning Linux

-NOTICE THE DIFFERENCE with ""
+NOTICE THE DIFFERENCE with "" and ''

 > echo 'I am learning $os'